Testosterone Сypionate: Relief you can feel, but what about fertility?

 - Track how you feel using simple notes on libido, energy, mood, sleep, and gym performance.
 Dose changes should be guided by both labs and how you actually feel, not numbers alone.

 - If you decide to stop testosterone cypionate, work with your clinician on a plan.
-Some men may use short courses of clomiphene or hCG to support recovery of natural production, especially after long-term therapy.
+Some men may use Enclomiphene, the purified trans isomer, to support recovery of natural production, while hCG is more often reserved when immediate fertility recovery is the main goal, especially after long-term therapy.

 Fact: Low desire has many causes, including stress, relationship issues, depression, medications, and sleep problems.
 Testosterone helps most when low libido occurs alongside proven low testosterone, not in isolation.
 You may benefit from also exploring non-hormonal causes in a resource focused on low libido when the brain is the issue.